ofiwg/libfabric/man/fi_cntr.3.md

 The error value associated with the counter remains unchanged.

-It is invalid for applications to call this function if the counter has been configured with a wait object of FI_WAIT_NONE or FI_WAIT_SET.
+It is invalid for applications to call this function if the counter has been configured with a wait object of FI_WAIT_NONE.

 # RETURN VALUES